StephanErb/engineering-notes/content/SoftwareEngineering.md

 *  _Achive more with less_ and be like Modern Talking: million of sold records just based on four chords.
 Don't have 3 different reverse proxies, 5 key values stores, and 2 different databases deployed if one of each would be sufficient.

 * If in doubt, leave things out (abstractions, features, ...), because _you ain't gonna need it (YAGNI)_.
 You can always come back later, so don't waste your time now.
+If it is truly important it will come up again.
 In other words: no is temporary, but yes is forvever.

 * Complexity does not directly come from code itself, but from the implicit _assumptions_ that it makes (e.g. necessary system libs, how something is used, what distribution of the input looks like, etc).
 If a new feature does not add new assumptions then it won't cause you that much trouble down the road.